 The issue, however, should return to the Constitutional Court's agenda between the end of 2025 and the beginning of 2026.
 The Turin Court accepted a new request to analyze the constitutionality of Law No. 74, a successor to the so-called Tajani Decree.

-If the Court accepts the arguments of unconstitutionality, the new law could be suspended in whole or in part, reopening the debate on the criteria for recognizing the Italian citizenship jure sanguinis.
+If the Court accepts the arguments of unconstitutionality, the new law could be suspended in whole or in part, reopening the debate on the criteria for the recognition of Italian citizenship. jure sanguinis.